Frequently Asked Questions

 How do we know where the water is?

-Well… we don't, but in Ontario, we are fortunate to have water everywhere in the central-eastern part of Ontario.
+Well… we don't, however, we are fortunate to have water everywhere in the central-eastern part of Ontario.
 Unfortunately, the amount of water we find and the depth is unknown until we hit an aquifer.
 If our crew doesn’t end up hitting an aquifer, a hydro-frac is the next step to getting water out of your well.

 Where should I put my well?